 Lower risk by diversifying your equity and buying with no time restrictions:

 A significant benefit of using a Deferred Sales Trust™ is that there are a broad variety of investments that can be selected to secure the principal and the return specified in the note, as opposed to a 1031 exchange where only compliant, like‐kind property (generally real estate) can be acquired with the pre‐tax proceeds.
 The 1031 exchange also has strict time restrictions of 45 days to identify a like-kind replacement property and 180 days to close escrow.
-The Deferred Sales Trust has no time restrictions meaning you can sell high and buy low.
+The pros and cons of a Deferred Sales Trust has no time restrictions meaning you can sell high and buy low.
 Learn more the Deferred Sales Trust about how the Deferred Sales is like a time machine.

 Consolidation of multiple assets: